alexjacob6699/install-yuancheng-xunlei-raspberry-pi/README.md

-# Install Yuancheng Thunder on Raspberry Pi
+# Install Yuancheng Xunlei on Raspberry Pi

-Yuancheng Thunder is a downloading tool which supports HTTP, BT, ed2k, magnet, thunder. <br />
+Yuancheng Xunlei (also be called Yuancheng Thunder) is a downloading tool which supports HTTP, BT, ed2k, magnet, thunder. <br />
 Xwave is a firmware developed by XUNLEI which will be ran on Raspberry Pi.